BenVella/backend-java/docs/CHANGELIST.md

 This runs with latest up top.
 For whoever might be reviewing this, while this was spread over several days, it rarely exceeded 15 mins at a time before an interruption stepped in.
 Suffice to say this is not even close to half way done.

+## 18/04/2025

+- Introducing the `com.backend.player` package
+  - Added a player entity and repository
+  - Plan is to fetch subject from provided jwt after successful authentication to use as client id
+- Faffing about with having two separate DBs, one for keycloak and one for the app

 ## 04/04/2025

 - Confirmed a standalone working version of keycloak with securityfilterchain against issuer jwt decoding